aandresalvarez/go_to_prod/README.md

 <strong><u>With this plugin, you can run the following checklist in the data dictionary of a REDCap database.<u/></strong>
 <ul>
-  <li>1.Incorrect coding of "other" and/or "unknown" values in drop-down lists, radio-buttons or check-boxes.</li>
+  <li>1.Not recommended coding of "other" and/or "unknown" values in drop-down lists, radio-buttons or check-boxes.</li>
   <li>2.Inconsistencies in coding for yes/no questions.</li>
   <li>3.Inconsistencies in coding for positive/negative questions. </li>
     <li>4.
 No fields tagged as identifiers.</li>